Atulin/UE4-Level-Generation/README.md

 1. If you make some improvement to this system, please, share.
 Don't keep it to yourself only.
 2. You can use it for commercial or non-commercial games, as you wish.
 3. Your end product can have whatever license you wish it to have.
 The level generation system, however, should have at least an open source.
-Or, preferably, it should make it as a push request to this repo here.
+Or, preferably, it should make it as a pull request to this repo here.
 4. Credit is not necessary, although appreciated.

 In the end, the license will probably be ``Mozilla Public License 2.0``, but it's not guaranteed quite yet.